• apercu •

 Meaning: 1.
 A perceptive insight.
 2. A brief summary.

-Notes: What should we do with the French beard on the C (aperçu) in the English spelling of this word?
-This is a question, I'm sure, you have struggled with for a long time.
+Notes: What should we do with the French beard on the C (aperçu) in the English spelling of this word.
+This is a question, I'm sure, you have struggled with throughout your life.
 The major dictionaries leave it on, but my spellchecker shaves it off.
 If you have difficulty finding it on your keyboard, just ignore it.
 On the other hand, the French spelling does make the word a bit cuter.
 The plural of today's word is, as we might expect, apercus (or aperçus).

 Word History: Today's word is the past participle of the French verb apercevoir "to perceive", freshly borrowed by English, beard and all.
 No attempt has been made to hide its point of origin.
-The French verb comes from Latin ad "(up) to" + percipere "to grasp, take possession of", comprising per- "through, thorough" + capere "to grasp, seize".
-The same root *kap-, became haben "have" in German and guess what in English.
+The French verb comes from Latin ad "(up) to" + percipere "to grasp, take possession of", comprising, in its turn, per- "through, thorough" + the combining form of capere "to grasp, seize".
+The same root, kap-, became haben "have" in German and—guess what in English?
 We see the effects of capere in capture, capacious, intercept, and many other English words snipped from the Latin lexicon.
-(We are grateful for the aperçu of two of our editors, Mary Jane Stoneburg and Luciano Eduardo de Oliveira, that led to thir suggesting today's word.)
+(We are grateful for the aperçu of two of our editors, Mary Jane Stoneburg and Luciano Eduardo de Oliveira, that led to their suggesting today's Good Word.)

 Come visit our website at <https://www.alphadictionary.com> for more Good Words and other language resources!